jamessud/jamessud.github.io/_projects/words_40_read.md

 No One Knows How, 1949

 <p><center> ~ * ~ </center></p>

-*Stephen Graham Jones, 1972-present, Blackfeet Tribe of the Blackfeet Indian Reservation of Montana*
+*Stephen Graham Jones, 1972-present.
+Blackfeet Tribe of the Blackfeet Indian Reservation of Montana*

 Ledfeather, 2008

 Mapping the Interior, 2017

+To read:

+The Only Good Indians, 2020

+<p><center> ~ * ~ </center></p>

+*Franz Kafka, 1883-1924.
+Kingdom of Bohemia, Austria-Hungary*

+In the Penal Colony, 1914

+The Metamorphisis, 1915

+The Trial, 1925

+To read:

+The Castle, 1926

+A Hunger Artist, 1922

+<p><center> ~ * ~ </center></p>

+*David Foster Wallace, 1962-2008.
+United States*

+Infinite Jest, 1996

+A Supposedly Fun Thing I'll Never Do Again, 1997

+Consider the Lobster and Other Essays, 2005

 <p><center> ~ * ~ </center></p>